denoland/manual/node/npm_specifiers.md

 Note that this is all done automatically when calling deno run and there is no separate install command necessary.

+Alternatively, if you wish to disable the creation of a `node_modules` directory entirely, you can set this flag to false like so: `--node-modules-dir=false`.

 In the case where you want to modify the contents of the `node_modules` directory before execution, you can run `deno cache` with `--node-modules-dir`, modify the contents, then run the script.